 Course Sailed and General Race Management

 The course to be sailed will be indicated by the Race Officer at the Club House, or at the Temporary Starter's Box for races sailed at Fleetwood.
-When water-based start lines are used, the vicinity of the start line, windward mark and course will also be displayed on the Club Notice Board.
+When water-based start lines are used, the vicinity of the start line, windward mark and course will be displayed on the Club Notice Board and/or on the Committee Boat.

 A race shall not be abandoned before the start, if three or more boats have entered that race.
 However, the Race Committee may abandon the race in accordance with World Sailing rule 32.